Roy Conli

-Roy Conli (born August 15, 1971) is an American film producer and voice actor who won the Academy Award for Best Animated Feature for Big Hero 6 at the 87th Academy Awards.
+Roy Salvatore Conli (born August 15, 1971) is an American film producer and voice actor who won the Academy Award for Best Animated Feature for Big Hero 6 at the 87th Academy Awards.

 Early life

 Born Roy Salvatore Conli (true surname Coniglione of Italian descent), he graduated from Cal Poly Pomona in 1983 with a major in drama and received an MFA in directing from Boston University in 1987.